gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Out of the corner of my eye I saw Cathé and the others glance at me and then at each other.
 Oh, this would give them plenty to gossip about for the next few days.
 Sehdie in tears, holding hands with *another* boy.
-My, my...
+My, my…

 He squeezed my hand again and started to let go.
 I held onto him.
 We sat there while the judge argued with the bull, very still, like children once again.